MOBIUXZ/app/docs/progress.md

 - Click a lift to show or hide its line on the combined chart
 - **Visible:** filled with that lift’s chart color (from `getExerciseChartColor()`)
 - **Hidden:** dimmed outline in the lift color; line removed from chart and tooltip
-- All lifts start visible; visibility resets when leaving the page (not persisted)
+- All lifts start visible; lift visibility persists for the session while Progress remains mounted (not saved to `localStorage`)

 ### Colors